 The International Federation of Clinical Chemistry (IFCC) recommends measuring CK via the catalytic concentration of the enzyme.10 The rate of increase of absorbance is directly proportional to the activity of CK in the sample.10

 For optimal stability, CK specimens should be protected from light whenever possible.
 CK values will be falsely elevated with the presence of hemolysis.
-Care should be taken during the phlebotomy event and shipping to avoid hemolysis.
-Plasma samples may occasionally produce unpredictable rate reactions resulting in false low results.
-10
+Care should be taken during the phlebotomy event and shipping to avoid hemolysis in blood cells.
+Plasma samples may occasionally produce unpredictable rate reactions resulting in false low results.10

 Next month we will review BUN (Blood Urea Nitrogen) in more detail.
 We're also working on producing a pocket reference document with analyte information for each species, so stay tuned for that downloadable document coming soon.